dementive/leftwm-dementive/README.md

 # Non-Features

-1. Bar - All bars are just eyecandy, why would use a bar when you can just use the terminal?
+1. Bar - All bars are just eyecandy, why use a bar when you can just use the terminal?

 2. Compositor - More eyecandy that isn't needed.

 # Dependencies

-1. lxsession - This does some stuff im not exactly sure what but I need it to actually use my computer.
-Once I figure out an alternative i'll probably remove this.
+1. lxsession - This is the session manager im currently using, will replace with something else in the future probably.
+If you don't want it, just remove it from the up and down scripts.

 2. feh - Set the desktop background